 Many industries are entirely based on non-sustainable practices.
 Those who work in the fossil fuel industry would lose jobs and need retraining to get a new career.
 While the long-term effects would improve their quality of life, it greatly harms their present state as they suffer from unemployment.

 Lastly, there are many steps for sustainable development.
 People would have to drastically change their mindsets, consumption patterns, business strategies, and lifestyles.

-Companies would need to reduce their greenhouse gas emissions and search for new ways to treat waste.
-These steps would reduce the efficiency and production yield of work, which drives up production and sale costs.
+Companies must reduce their greenhouse gas emissions and search for new ways to treat waste.
+These steps would reduce work efficiency and production yield, which drives up production and sale costs.
 Many people would likely slip back into their more cost-effective habits.